Oyamel

 Penn Quarter's Case for Serious Mexican Cooking

 Penn Quarter sits at an intersection that defines a particular kind of Washington dining: close enough to the Mall and major federal buildings to attract tourist traffic, yet dense enough with working locals and cultural institutions to sustain restaurants with genuine culinary ambition.
 The neighbourhood around 7th Street NW has evolved over the past two decades from a largely commercial corridor into one of the city's more reliable stretches for mid-price dining with above-average kitchen standards.
-It is in this context that Oyamel has operated as a consistent reference point for Mexican cuisine in D.C., holding its position across different phases of the city's restaurant development.
+It is in this context that Oyamel, a Modern Mexican Small Plates restaurant in Washington, D.C., has operated as a consistent reference point for Mexican cuisine in the city, with a Google rating of 4.5 and an average spend of about $50 per person.

 Inside the Room: Ceviche Bar and Small Plates